-St. Catherine's Association designated centers were inspected by the Health, Information and Quality Authority (HIQA) on seven occasions during 2021; all being monitoring inspections.
+St. Catherine's Association designated centers were inspected by the Health, Information and Quality Authority (HIQA) on six occasions during 2022; two were unannounced monitoring inspections the remaining four were announced monitoring/registration renewal inspections.

 Monitoring and Registration Renewal Inspections